Actual prep time: 1 hour

 Day of service:

 Submerge the refrigerated package(s) of spare ribs in hot water for five minutes to fully melt the gel.
 You can use hot tap water (125 F/52 C) or the sous vide bath if you are processing something at the time.
 Cut open a corner of the bag and harvest the juices into a microwaveable container.
-Microwave process the reserved juices for one minute.
-They will begin to boil, turn from pink to gray and form a sort of raft on top–this is coagulated albumins and myoglobin.
-Break apart and process again for 15 seconds.
+Clarify the juices according to the method explained HERE.

 Finish removing the rack from the packaging.
 Lay the processed rack on parchment or butcher paper.
 Pat dry with a clean towel or paper towel.